ismael-arias/nytpi-sass-utils/README.md

 }
 ```

-## Font Size Mixin
+## `font-size` Mixin (and `em()` function)

 ```scss
 @import "../../node_modules/nytpi-sass-utils/sass/font-size";
 ```

 This mixin is a powerful approach to effectively use `vw` and `em` to not only size type, but easily define other layout properties relative to the font-size.
-The mixin also supports setting `font-size` in `vw` units, but in a way that lets you think in "pixels" *and* automatically switches to `px` units when the browser window is wider than the NYT5 shell's `max-width` of 1605 pixels.
+The mixin also supports setting `font-size` in `vw` units in a way that automatically switches to `px` units when the browser window is wider than the NYT5 shell's `max-width` of 1605 pixels.

-In other words, you can `think and code in pixels`, and the mixin automatically sets up scaling and relative proportions for you.
+In other words, you can **think and code in pixels**, and the mixin automatically sets up scaling and relative proportions for you.

 Set a pixel `font-size` value that takes `$scale-factor` into account: